vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/articles/ayodhyA-bAbri-rAma-mandiram_parties.md

 When Rao was informed the first dome had fallen he couldn't talk for some minutes.
 He felt betrayed by all the Hindu leaders that had assured him Babri would stand.
 Kalyan Singh and the BJP Government swung into action to make sure the mosque fell without any CRPF intervention.

+> Is the claim true that Narsimharao and later Bajpai wanted to build Babri and Ram temple side by side?

+It is correct.
+Towards it, PVNR took initiative of creating a body that included 5 Shankaracharyas & Acharyas of Pejavar, Jiyar, Vallabha, Ramananda, SV, Gaudiyas.
+He sent his minister from Orissa KC Lenka to recruit Puri Acharya for it.
+The latter punctured the plan.

 ## Court role
 Source: [KE](https://twitter.com/ElstKoenraad/status/1741386854685950063)